OfficeDev/office-scripts-docs/docs/resources/vba-differences.md

 ## Platform and ecosystem

 VBA is designed for the desktop and Office Scripts are designed for the web.
-VBA can interact with a user's desktop.
-This lets it integrate with similar technologies, such as COM and OLE.
+VBA can interact with a user's desktop to connect with similar technologies, such as COM and OLE.
 However, VBA has no convenient way to call out to the internet.

 Office Scripts use a universal runtime or JavaScript.
 This gives consistent behavior and accessibility, regardless of the machine being used to run the script.
 They can also make calls to other web services.